 This question comes up quite often in regards to using oil-based paint.
 Of course, the most common request is to thin the paint to flow better and cover better.
 This process is called “thinning.”
 There are many ways to go about it, depending on your situation.

 It is always advisable to thin oil paint before application.
 It is because oils are made up of large and dense molecules compared to other painting mediums such as acrylic or watercolor paints.
 These large molecules take longer to dry and require more time between layers of paint to prevent mixing.

-Thinning the paint allows the molecules in the paint to flow out onto the surface, making it easier for your brush or roller to spread and remove excess paint.
+Thinning the paint allows the molecules in the paint to flow out onto the surface, making it easier for your brush for oil based paint or roller to spread and remove excess paint.
 Thinned oil paint may be applied evenly and smoothly, which helps prevent brush marks that can show in the finished painting.
 Thinning the paint allows you to make subtle changes in color tone through tonal value (lightening or darkening).
 Too thick a mixture of paint and medium will not flow smoothly.